2000 ABSOLUTE DIGITAL TRANSMITTER

 - Temperature Measurement

-7 Analog Inputs, 2 Analog Outputs, 2 Form C Discreet Outputs
+7 Analog or Digital Inputs, 2 Analog Outputs, 2 Form C Discreet Outputs

 4 SPDT Switches